 Heat kills more people in the United States than any other type of weather.

 Given the high temperature and humidity values forecast for this heat wave, it is important to watch for heat index values to get a better idea of the danger that awaits outside.

 How to beat the heat

-If you can't avoid being outside and staying close to air conditioning, here are some ways to beat the heat:
+If you can’t avoid being outside and staying close to air conditioning, here’s some ways to beat the heat:

 – Never leave your car locked or unattended without checking for pets and children inside.

 – Hydrate with water, avoiding sugary drinks and alcohol.

 – Wear light-colored clothing, which can hold down your body temperature several degrees.

 – Wear sunscreen SPF 15 or higher to protect your skin from harmful UV rays.

 – Don’t forget to check on neighbors, friends and family, especially the young and the elderly, who are at more risk of heath damage from excessive heat.